SteveBarnett/Remixing/doing/_posts/2022-11-05-the-sky-not-the-clouds.md

 ---
-title: The ocean, not the waves.
+title: The sky, not the clouds.
 tags: experience self buddhism mindfulness consciousness
-star: true
 ---